sdeSameerSweety/GrabWay-Aditya/README.md

 To get started, first make sure that you have [NodeJS](https://nodejs.org/) installed (version 8 or higher).

-The first step to running Homeify locally is downloading the code by cloning the repository:
+The first step to running GrabWay locally is downloading the code by cloning the repository:

 ```sh